Gen Z Insights: 5 Key Trends in Personal Care and Cosmetics

 In contrast, Glossier and Sephora are primarily associated with being trendy.
 Gen Z views these brands as modern and fashionable, highlighting their appeal in the realm of style and aesthetics.
 This strong perception of trendiness sets them apart from other brands, reflecting Gen Z desire for contemporary and fashionable products.

-Correspondence map: Opeepl Gen Z Tracker, Wave 2 (May 2024).
+Correspondence map: Opeepl Youth Pulse, Wave 2 (May 2024).
 Analysis technique - correspondence analysis.

 Rare Beauty and Fenty Beauty, on the other hand, are linked with inclusivity.
 Gen Z perceives these brands as champions of social diversity and representation, aligning with their values of acceptance and inclusivity.
 Despite having lower overall awareness than some of the larger brands, their commitment to promoting diversity makes them resonate strongly with Gen Z consumers.